-As explained in previous works (Goleman, 2011; Hallowell, 2012; Patterson, 2002), when our ancestors faced a carnivorous predator, the primitive part of the brain that handles fight or flight would activate while higher brain functions shut down.
+As explained in previous works (Goleman, Hallowell, Patterson), when our ancestors faced a carnivorous predator, the primitive part of the brain that handles fight or flight would activate while higher brain functions shut down.

-Emotions such as those exhibited during crucial conversations are merely the most observable (Damasio, 2001).
-Such emotions are toward the extreme of what is termed in psychology as effect (Duncan & Barrett, 2007).
-The effect is the meaning we associate with events, situations, objects, and people, and the impact that meaning has on us.
+Emotions such as those exhibited during crucial conversations are merely the most observable.
+Such emotions are toward the extreme of what is termed in psychology as effect.
+The effect is the meaning we associate with events, situations, objects, and people and the impact that meaning has on us.

 For instance, you are attending a meeting with John, who seems to have little interest in anything you have to say.
 The fact it seems this way comes from effect.
 The effect associated with John and meetings will make you less likely to speak in meetings when John is present.

-Affect refers to not only significant emotions we can see in facial expressions, language, and behavior, but also everything down a scale to the most subtle we are not consciously aware of.
+Effect refers to not only significant emotions we can see in facial expressions, language, and behavior but also everything down a scale to the most subtle we are not consciously aware of.

-This is important because we now know that reason is intricately tied to affect (Damasio, 1999), yet the reason is still separate from affect (emotion).
-The conventional view the two are mutually exclusive and distinct no longer holds (Duncan & Barrett, 2007).
+This is important because we now know that reason is intricately tied to affect, yet the reason is still separate from affect (emotion).
+The conventional view the two are mutually exclusive and distinct no longer holds.

-The same adaptive goals and thus brain structures at play in crucial conversations (or facing a saber tooth tiger) are also at play in every other social situation.
-Also, because such processes occur beneath our awareness, if we do become aware, we are usually only aware of the products of such thought processes (Heuer, 1999).
+The same adaptive goals and, thus, brain structures at play in crucial conversations (or facing a saber tooth tiger) are also at play in every other social situation.
+Also, because such processes occur beneath our awareness, if we do become aware, we are usually only aware of the products of such thought processes.